catxi210/.github/profile/README.md

 It is recommended to experience online first, and then find the projects you are interested in from the list for private deployment or secondary development.

-## Desktop Client
+## Client
-We have open-sourced the native 302.AI client, 302 AI Studio.
+We have open-sourced the native 302.AI client.

 | # | Name | Description | Link | Download | Stars |
 |------|----------|------|------|------|-------|